keithrbennett/keithrbennett.github.io/_drafts/2019-11-26-why-i-prefer-stabby-lambda-notation.md

 Lambdas are, thankfully, first class objects in Ruby.
 That is, they can be passed to and returned from methods, and can be assigned to variables.
 This is a pretty major construct, and I believe a major form of notation (`->`), rather than a method name (`lambda`) is justified and helpful.

+The conciseness and pictorial nature of `->` encourage the use of lambdas, and in my opinion, that is a Good Thing, as lambdas are underused in the Ruby community, resulting in many missed opportunities for cleaner and clearer code.